 Latest ATM value and volumes

-- Last week ATM transactions increased by 1.4 million (when compared to the previous week).
+- Last week the volume of ATM transactions decreased by 1% when compared to the previous week in 2021.

-- Last week’s ATM transactions were 19.0 million less than the equivalent week in 2020.
+- Last week the volume of ATM transactions increased by 11% when compared to the equivalent week in 2020.

 Weekly LINK ATM transaction volumes

 Last week saw a total of 30.6 million ATM transactions which represents a decrease of 0.3 million ATM transactions over the previous week.

 In 2021, there was an increase of 3.1 million transactions or 11% when compared with the equivalent week in 2020.

 Thus ATM usage remains ahead of 2020 with the equivalent period last year now reflecting the re-opening of non essential retail stores albeit hospitality would remain closed for another three weeks.

 The overall total volume of ATM transactions also remains just ahead of the first spike seen in the middle of April when outdoor hospitality first re-opened with a fairly consistent pattern seen over these last few weeks.

 From Lockdown 1.0, 2.0, Tiers & 3.0 to the Roadmap out of Lockdown.

 We continue to retain this graph within the tracker as it so clearly shows the steady decline in cash usage in 2018 and 2019 with a similar rate of fall at the beginning of 2020.
 This was followed by the steep drop at the start of the first lockdown as activity fell and many accelerated their use of digital and contactless payments.
 Had the year continued as normal, there would probably have just been another gradual decline in the volume of cash transactions and a gradual increase in the use of digital payments.